aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 This repo doesn't include the addons in `RAMDanceToolkit/addons` which are managed as submodules.

 Run this shell script after cloning the repo.
+*[git](http://git-scm.com/downloads)have to be installed beforehand。

 	$ cd {RAM_ROOT}
 	$ ./submodules.sh